LucaRoldo98/messaging-API/README.md

 ## How the API Works

 1. **Create a user**:

-    Before creating or sending messages, you need to create a user by specifying its email:
+    Before creating or sending messages, you need to create a user by specifying its email.
     - Method: `POST`
     - Endpoint: `/user/`
     - Payload: